 Students will take turns leading seminar sessions.
-Seminar leadership involves preparing and presenting brief summaries of that session's required readings and posing questions for discussion.
+Seminar leadership involves preparing a brief presentation (15-30 minutes) advancing an argument about that session's readings and posing questions for discussion.
 It is important that you engage with the presentations and questions of your classmates.
-For sessions with readings by multiple authors, the presentation should focus on one reading and note the contrasts with other readings.
-The exact schedule, including whether each student presents once or twice, will depend on the number of students enrolled and will be determined during the first class session.
+If there are multiple presentations in a session, it is the responsibility of the presenting students to coordinate to minimize overlap.